 - Student-submitted manuscript, according to the specifications below.
 Submit online by emailing email@example.com.

 - Endorsement by the manuscript’s faculty sponsor (i.e. professor or research adviser).
 With the submitted manuscript, students must indicate the name and email address of their faculty sponsor, who we will send a brief endorsement form.
-This form must be completed by the faculty sponsor in order for the manuscript to be considered for the Spring 2017 issue.
+This form must be completed by the faculty sponsor in order for the manuscript to be considered for publication.
+Please speak with the faculty member before sending us his/her contact information.

 EACH MANUSCRIPT MUST INCLUDE THE FOLLOWING: